aaronpanch/courses/_content/2021-fall-cs130/index.md

 ## Posts

 Below you'll find a list of readings, ideas, and other course work and policies.
-Since this course is a bit of a work in progress so it will be updated regularly!
+This course is a bit of a work in progress so it will be updated regularly!